Your childcare rights: Scotland

 You need to apply to the local authority for a free childcare place.
-You can either do this by contacting the local authority directly or via the Family Information Service for your area.
+You can either do this by contacting the local authority directly or via the Parent Club information for your area.

 Free childcare is available only from local authority or private nurseries who participate in the Private Childcare Partnership (PCP) scheme or pre-schools.
 More information on this should be available from your local Childcare/Family Information Service.
 Local authorities are expected to be flexible in how the childcare is provided in order to meet your needs.

 You should also be aware that many specialist education services don’t provide support to deaf children who aren’t in a local authority nursery, a private PCP nursery or pre-school.